 Mortgage loans consist of first and second mortgages.
 The mortgage loans bear interest at rates ranging from 2.0 % to 10.5%, maturity dates range from nine months to 30 years and are secured by real estate.
 Concentrations of credit risk arise when a number of mortgage loan debtors have similar economic characteristics that would cause their ability to meet contractual obligations to be similarly affected by changes in economic conditions.
 Although the Company has a diversified mortgage loan portfolio consisting of residential mortgages, commercial loans and residential construction loans and requires collateral on all real estate exposures, a substantial portion of its debtors' ability to honor obligations is reliant on the economic stability of the geographic region in which the debtors do business.
+At December 31, 2020, the Company had 57%, 13%, 9%, 4%, 3% and 3% of its mortgage loans from borrowers located in the states of Utah, Florida, Texas, California, Nevada and Arizona, respectively.
 At December 31, 2019, the Company had 48%, 16%, 10%, 6%, 6% and 5% of its mortgage loans from borrowers located in the states of Utah, Florida, Texas, California, Nevada and Arizona, respectively.

-(2) See Note 20 regarding the acquisition of Kilpatrick Life Insurance Company.
+(2) See Note 20 regarding the acquisition of Kilpatrick Life Insurance Company

-Notes to Consolidated Financial Statements Years Ended December 31, 2019 and 2018
+Notes to Consolidated Financial Statements Years Ended December 31, 2020 and 2019